azraq27/neural/docs/source/dicom.rst

-neural.dicom - Functions to interact with DICOM images
+dicom - Functions to interact with DICOM images
 =======================================================

 .. automodule:: neural.dicom